Platform Income from Multiple Countries?

 Earning through Stripe, Amazon, and Upwork across borders creates tax sourcing questions.
 1099-K thresholds, VAT obligations, and reporting gaps.

 You have a Stripe account collecting payments from clients in the US, UK, and Germany.
 You sell digital products through Gumroad to customers in 40 countries.
-You do freelance work on Upwork for companies in Singapore and Australia.
-Your Amazon KDP royalties come from seven different Amazon marketplaces.
+You freelance on Upwork for companies in Singapore and Australia.
+Your Amazon KDP royalties come from seven different marketplaces.

 Where is that income "from"?

-The answer depends on which tax authority is asking.
-And when you are earning through multiple platforms in multiple countries, several tax authorities are asking simultaneously — often reaching different conclusions about the same dollar.
+It depends on which tax authority is asking.
+When you earn through multiple platforms in multiple countries, several tax authorities ask simultaneously and often reach different conclusions about the same dollar.

 Income sourcing is not where you get paid

-The first confusion is between where money lands and where income is sourced.
-A payment hitting your Stripe account in USD does not mean the income is US-sourced.
-A payment from a German client for work you performed in Portugal is German-sourced, Portuguese-sourced, or both, depending on the analysis framework.
+Most founders assume the money is "from" wherever the payment lands.
+Wrong.
+A payment hitting your Stripe account in USD does not make it US-sourced income.
+A German client paying you for work you did in Portugal?
+That income is German-sourced, Portuguese-sourced, or both, depending on the framework.

-Income sourcing rules differ by country and by income type:
+The rules differ by country and income type:

-- Services income: Generally sourced where the work is performed.
-A developer in Portugal writing code for a US client is earning Portuguese-source income under most frameworks, regardless of where the client or payment processor is located.
+- Services income: Sourced where the work is performed.
+A developer in Portugal writing code for a US client earns Portuguese-source income under most frameworks, regardless of where the client or payment processor sits.

-- Royalties: Generally sourced where the intellectual property is used.
-Amazon KDP royalties from the UK marketplace are UK-sourced royalties.
+- Royalties: Sourced where the intellectual property is used.
+Amazon KDP royalties from the UK marketplace are UK-sourced.

-- Sales of goods: Generally sourced where title passes or where the buyer is located, depending on the jurisdiction.
+- Sales of goods: Sourced where title passes or where the buyer is located, depending on jurisdiction.

-- Digital products/SaaS: This is where it gets complicated.
-Different countries apply different rules.
-The EU generally treats digital services as sourced where the customer is located.
-The US generally treats services income as sourced where the work is performed.
+- Digital products/SaaS: The messy one.
+The EU treats digital services as sourced where the customer is located.
+The US treats them as sourced where the work is performed.
+Same transaction, two different answers.

-The invoice trail analysis maps how the same payment can be classified differently at each step — by the platform, by the payer's country, and by the founder's country.
+The invoice trail analysis shows how the same payment gets classified differently at each step by the platform, the payer's country, and the founder's country.

 If you have a US-based Stripe account, PayPal business account, or receive payments through any US payment processor, those platforms report to the IRS.